""

 Teaching in Area Schools

-Students in physical education methods courses provide physical education and social skill development in area schools.
+Students in physical education courses provide physical education and social skill development in area schools.

 Partnering with Boys & Girls Club of Dane County